-Focus on commas, semi-colon, and full stops; ignoring this will make your oral fluency suffer.
+Focus on punctuation such as commas, semi-colon, and full stops; ignoring this will make your oral fluency suffer.

 Intonation, which is also a key factor for scoring high in the PTE read-aloud section.
 When you read the text, stress the words that help to convey meaning, by reading them in a slightly louder voice and adding emphasis to key syllables.

-Be confident, loud and clear enough for a computer to recognize your voice.
-To be confident speaker tries to read the newspaper in front of the mirror as if you are trying to convey your message to a larger audience in the auditorium.
-This will also help you to overcome the stage fear.
+Be confident, loud, and clear enough for a computer to recognize your voice.
+To be confident, try to read the newspaper daily in front of the mirror as if you are trying to convey the message to a larger audience.
+This will help you to overcome the nervousness before speaking any answer.